Joshua Dürksen: 2024

 In November 2023, it was announced that Dürksen would drive in the 2024 FIA Formula 2 Championship for PHM AIX Racing, partnering FIA Formula 3 graduate Taylor Barnard.
-Dürksen failed to score points in the opening three rounds, but came close multiple times to reach the points-paying positions.
+He failed to score points in the opening three rounds, but came close multiple times to reach the points-paying positions.
 His breakthrough came in Imola, by qualifying in an impressive fifth.
 Despite being involved in a first-lap multi car incident during the sprint race, Dürksen claimed the first points and podium for a Paraguayan driver in any international Formula 2 category, with a third-place finish in the feature race.
 Monaco was disappointing, as a poor qualifying left him at the back and was given a grid penalty for causing a collision with Zane Maloney in the feature race.
 The Barcelona feature race was a missed opportunity for Dürksen, as his engine expired on lap 17 while he ran in the race lead on the alternate strategy from seventh.
-Dürksen secured a front row start in Austria.
-He scored decent points in the races, placing eighth in the sprint and sixth in the feature race.
+Dürksen secured a front row start in Austria, and scored decent points in the races, placing eighth in the sprint and sixth in the feature race.

-A disappointing weekend in Silverstone where he spun after battling Ritomo Miyata for the final points position in the sprint, while his feature race was curtailed early after an incident with Paul Aron.
+Dürksen had a disappointing weekend in Silverstone, after he spun after battling Ritomo Miyata for the final points position in the sprint, while his feature race was curtailed early after an incident with Paul Aron.
 He returned to the points in the Spa-Francorchamps feature race, scoring a point in tenth.
 Dürksen returned to the podium in the Monza sprint race, where he fought his way from tenth to finish in third place.
 In the feature race, he demonstrated strong pace once again and a strong start allowed him to finish in fifth place.
 Baku become a breakthrough for Dürksen, as he managed to score his maiden Formula 2 win by overcoming Christian Mansell and Gabriele Minì mid-race, becoming the first Paraguayan driver to win in any international Formula 2 category.
 He secured a fifth place the next day in the feature race, concluding his successful weekend.

 In Qatar, Dürksen managed to score a point from 16th on the grid in the sprint race, but an unlucky safety car timing whilst running on the alternate strategy left him empty-handed the next day.
 Dürksen qualified ninth in Yas Marina, and fought for the top positions in the sprint race, but was eliminated in a collision with Amaury Cordeel.
 Despite that, Dürksen sought redemption in the feature race, as he fought way past Gabriel Bortoleto to take his first feature race victory.
 His late run of form meant Dürksen finished tenth in the standings, with 87 points, two wins and four podiums.